Horace Meek Hickam: Death

 Hickam was killed in a landing accident at Fort Crockett, Galveston, Texas, on November 5, 1934.
 Flying a Curtiss A-12 Shrike, 33-250, of the 60th Service Squadron, he was practicing night landings on an unlighted strip when his aircraft struck an embankment and flipped over.
 Hickam, age 49, was buried at Arlington National Cemetery.

 Honors

-On May 21, 1935, a new flying field at Honolulu, Hawaii, was designated Hickam Field, now Hickam Air Force Base.
-Additionally, Veterans Of Foreign Wars Post 970 is named after Hickam.
-The post is located next to the Air Force Base bearing his name.
+On May 21, 1935, a new flying field at Honolulu, Hawaii, was designated Hickam Field; it was activated on September 15, 1938, is now Hickam Air Force Base.
+The 80th anniversary of the dedication of Hickam Field was commemorated in Air Force Magazine on May 29, 2015.

-The 80th anniversary of the Hickam Field dedication was commemorated in Air Force Magazine May 29, 2015.
+Veterans of Foreign Wars Post 970 is named after Hickam.
+The post is located next to Hickam Air Force Base.